docker-mailserver/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 ## Polling interval

-By default the fetchmail service searches very 5 minutes for new mails on your external mail accounts.
+By default the fetchmail service searches every 5 minutes for new mails on your external mail accounts.
 You can override this default value by changing the ENV variable `FETCHMAIL_POLL`.

 ```yaml
   - FETCHMAIL_POLL=60